Alabama vs. Maryland: Odds, spread, over/under - NCAA Tournament Second Round

 - Alabama is 20-15-0 ATS this season.

-- The Crimson Tide and their opponents have combined to go over the point total 16 out of 35 times this season.
+- In the Crimson Tide's 35 games this season, the combined scoring has gone over the point total 16 times.

-- Maryland has compiled a 21-11-0 record against the spread this year.
+- Maryland has put together a 21-11-0 record against the spread this year.

-- The Terrapins and their opponents have combined to go over the point total 12 out of 32 times this year.
+- In the Terrapins' 32 chances this year, the combined scoring has gone over the point total 12 times.

 Alabama Futures Odds